 Garnish.
 Garnish with cilantro or mint leaves for the robust flavors.

-Spice mixes.
-Adding ground cumin is good for easy digestion.
+Other Spice mixes.
 But I personally feel, this variation is overpowering and takes away the natural flavors of all vegetables.

 Indian tomato salad